SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 The new user will be added to the user list.

 {{< c8y-admon-info >}}
-By default, manually created users always have the "Own&#95;User&#95;Management" permissions set to active.
+By default, manually created users always have the "Own user management" permissions set to active.
 {{< /c8y-admon-info >}}

 ### To edit a user